DodoBirby/metroid-prime-origins-archi-rando/README.md

 - Hint System: Off

 Things should still work if you don't have these set, but there might be issues (let me know if you try these settings and run into anything).

+## Archipelago-Free Play

+Note that generating a seed still requires Archipelago, but playing a solo seed does not.

+When a seed is generated (and it is a solo Metroid Prime Origins seed), there is an extra file generated in the output zip file.

+This file can be identified by the .mposeed extension.
+This is the file you should share with anyone who wants to play the seed.

+Assuming you have received a .mposeed file, here is how to use it.

+In your patched version of the game, open the options menu and you should find an option "Load Seed File".
+Pressing this will bring up a file dialog asking you to select the mposeed file you want to play.

+After selecting your mposeed file, exit the options menu and start a new save file on `remix mode`.
+Enjoy the rando!

+If you want to continue playing the seed after quitting out of the game, simply load your save file, the seed has already been applied.

+Currently playing a local seed and playing a multiworld are completely separate, so don't try and mix the 2 on the same save file unless you want things to break.

 ## Common Issues